Python Program to Concatenate Two Lists

 1. Create a new list by iterating over elements of both lists sequentially.

-2. This method is useful for more complex concatenation logic that may involve conditions or transformations.
+2. This method is ideal for concatenating a list of lists in Python that may involve complex conditions or transformations.

 python